-Theoretically, our interpretative framework suggests that studies of homicides in Brazil assume that the majority of victims are low-level agents of illegal markets, involved in local factional conflicts.
+Theoretically, our interpretative framework suggests that studies of homicides in Brazil assume that the majority of victims are low-level agents of illegal markets, involved in conflicts among factions at the local level.
 These young people can be captured quantitatively based on their social, age, racial, work or schooling profile.
 Testing these different ways of characterising them would advance the literature and greatly assist in the construction of robust models for interpreting murders in Brazil.
 In this regard, studies on hybrid sovereignties (ARIAS and BARNES, 2017), governmental landscapes (STEPPUTAT, 2018), coexisting legitimate authority (SILVA, 2004) and normative regimes (FELTRAN, 2020; MALDONADO, 2020; BERALDO, 2020) may point to clues for theoretical development to counter the theoretically state-centred analyses that currently dominate the literature on homicide in the country.
-We will progress yet further if we start from the assumption that homicides in Brazil are mostly related to armed conflicts by the government of illegal markets, conditioned locally and nationally by national and regional factional conflicts, gangs and the police.
+We will progress yet further if we start from the assumption that homicides in Brazil are mostly related to armed conflicts by the government of illegal markets, conditioned locally and nationally by national and regional conflicts among factions, gangs and the police.

 References